 In our never-ending attempt to immortalise those classic Australian singles that touched our collective hearts, Webcuts shines a light on the Hoodoo Gurus and their tear-jerking ode to love gone astray "My Girl".
-It was in the pages of Countdown magazine around 1984 that I first recall seeing the Hoodoo Gurus, hanging out in the
+Australian release: Big Time, 1983 It was in the pages of Countdown magazine around 1984 that I first recall seeing

 It was the Johnny Marr guitar flourishes at the start that first sucked me in.
 Here is the moment when a band who've been doggedly plying their guitar pop trade since the early 90s actually wrote something worth a damn.
 I remember when I first heard this (which would've been sometime around January 1997), turning